 What does Rhizosphaera needle cast look like?
-The first noticeable symptom of Rhizosphaera needle cast is a browning and loss of the innermost needles on the lower branches of spruce trees.
-Often the youngest needles at the tips of branches remain healthy.
+The first noticeable symptom of Rhizosphaera needle cast is purpling or browning and loss of the innermost needles on lower branches of spruce trees.
+Often, the youngest needles at the tips of branches remain healthy.
 Rows of small, black spheres form along the length of infected needles and are visible with a 10X hand lens.
-These black spheres are fruiting bodies (i.e., reproductive structures) of the fungus that auses the disease and are diagnostic.
+These black spheres are fruiting bodies (i.e., reproductive structures) of the fungus that causes the disease and are diagnostic.

 Where does Rhizosphaera needle cast come from?
-Rhizosphaera needle cast is caused by the fungus Rhizosphaera kalkhoffii.
-Infected needles, including those that are still attached to branches and those that have fallen to the ground, produce spores that can be blown or splashed to healthy branches or trees.
+Rhizosphaera needle cast is typically caused by the fungus Rhizosphaera kalkhoffii, although other species of Rhizosphaera can be involved depending on the host.
+Infected needles, including those that are still attached to branches and those that have fallen to the ground, produce spores that can be blown or splashed to healthy needles.

 How do I avoid problems with Rhizosphaera needle cast in the future?
 The easiest way to avoid Rhizosphaera needle cast is to avoid planting Colorado blue spruce.
-If you do plant blue spruce, consider using dwarf varieties and allow adequate spacing between trees so that branches will not overlap when trees are full size.
+If you do plant this tree, consider using dwarf varieties, and allow adequate spacing between trees so that branches will not overlap when they are full size.
 Dwarf varieties and properly spaced larger spruce varieties will have better air penetration and needles will dry more quickly.
 Dry needles are less likely to be infected.
-Also check existing spruce trees for the disease.
-Remove and destroy any diseased branches and needles by burning (where allowed), burying or hot composting.
+Check existing spruce trees for the disease, and remove and destroy any diseased branches and needles by burning (where allowed by local ordinance), burying or hot composting.

 An EEO/Affirmative Action employer, University of Wisconsin-Madison Division of Extension provides equal opportunities in employment and programming, including Title IX and ADA requirements.
 This document can be provided in an alternative format by calling Brian Hudelson at (608) 262-2863 (711 for Wisconsin Relay).

-Thanks to Jean Ferdinandsen, Scott Reuss and Amy Sausen for reviewing this document.
+Thanks to Diana Alfuth, Jean Ferdinandsen, Lisa Johnson, Scott Reuss and Amy Sausen for reviewing this document.